 Patients suffering from GERD for longer than 5 years as well as Caucasian males over age 50 are at high risk for Barrett’s esophagus.
 Obesity may also play a role in the development of cancer associated with this condition.

-Symptoms and Diagnosis of Barrett's Esophagus
+Barrett's Esophagus Symptoms and Diagnosis

 Barrett’s esophagus is a silent disease, often progressing slowly with no symptoms until cancer develops.
 Chronic heartburn remains the strongest risk factor for developing the disease.